 Family is among of the first things that come to mind when many Italians and foreigners think of what it means to be Italian.
 Scholars, popular writers, and ordinary people have long distinguished a Catholic, Mediterranean family structure from the northern European model, marked not simply by the size of the family, but also by the bonds of the extended family and the permeation of the family into an unusually broad range of social activities.

 By all sorts of measures, Italian families are remarkably close.
 Adult relatives tend to stay in close proximity to one another and to see each other frequently.
 Young people typically live with their parents into their 30s.
 The close bond between Italian mothers and sons is a cultural truism.
 The family meal on Sunday is often regarded as sacrosanct.
 Family relationships infiltrate business and public life, and even major businesses are often still family owned.
 Asked what institutions they trust, 97% of Italian Catholics mentioned the family.1

 Yet the old image of the large Italian family is at odds with the demographic realities of contemporary Italy.
-The number of marriages per year in Italy has been declining significantly for decades,1 while the numbers of separations and divorces have increased.
-Today there is about one divorce annually per four marriages.2 The average age at first wedding is 34 for males and 31 for females, the fourth oldest age in Europe.
+The number of marriages per year in Italy has been declining significantly for decades,2 while the numbers of separations and divorces have increased.
+Today there is about one divorce annually per four marriages.3 The average age at first wedding is 34 for males and 31 for females, the fourth oldest age in Europe.

 Fertility rate declining

 Most remarkably, fertility rates have dropped precipitously over the last two generations.
 At 1.3 children per adult woman in 2013, Italy's fertility rate is one of the lowest in the world, far below the rate necessary to even ensure population stability.
-The fertility rate for immigrants to Italy is actually double the rate of native Italians’ fertility.3 This has long been a source of public angst and remedial social policies, yet the birthrate remains startlingly low.
+The fertility rate for immigrants to Italy is actually double the rate of native Italians’ fertility.4 This has long been a source of public angst and remedial social policies, yet the birthrate remains startlingly low.
 In 2012, 28% of children were born outside of marriage.

 Church weddings are still the norm in Italy, even among families who seldom otherwise attend church, but the rate has been declining.
 Religious ceremonies comprised about 60% of weddings in 2011, compared to 98.5% in 1970.